Housing and Property

 You can download our leaflet 'Downsizing Incentive Scheme for Moray Council Tenants' (, 15 pages, 130KB).

-The Downsizing Incentive Scheme is a pilot scheme introduced to support Council tenants who live in housing that is now too large for their needs to consider moving to a smaller house by offering practical and financial help.
+The Downsizing Incentive Scheme is a scheme introduced to support Council tenants who live in housing that is now too big for their needs to help them move to a smaller house by offering practical and financial help.
 It is a voluntary scheme.
 This means that you do not have to move if you don’t want to.

-Our objective is not just to help people wanting to transfer to a smaller home but also to release properties that are in the highest demand in areas of greatest need.
+Our aim is not just to help people wanting to transfer to a smaller house but also to release properties that are in the highest demand in areas of greatest need.

 You may want to downsize because your current home is too big for you.
 You may find it easier to maintain and pay the bills in a smaller home.